mangaioct6/Final_Project/README.md

     * Demographic info about customers – gender, age range, and if they have partners and dependents.
 Dataset contains 7043 rows and 21 columns.

+## Objective of this project

+* **My goal is to reduce the number of customers leaving the phone service**.
+We need to understand better the situation, which customers are likely to leave and why.
+Once it is clear what features are impacting customer churn, then we can start create Machine Learning Models.